arvidb/SelfBalancingRobot-iOS/README.md

 SelfBalancingRobot-iOS
 ==================

-This is a companion app for the SelfBalancingRobot-AVR project.
+iOS companion app for the SelfBalancingRobot-AVR project.

 Requirement
 ===========
+An iPhone/iPod with iOS 7 or later.

 QuickStart
 ==========